-#1 Too much data but not enough usable information
+#1 Agile Software Development cannot move forward: when too much data is not enough usable information

 Visibility is very important when it comes to analytics.

-#2 You’re not getting things done in time
+#2 Being Agile means being efficient: you’re not getting things done in time

 Time is always an issue.
 Getting things done and delivering in time is one of the key points of success.

 In today’s world, the competition is stiff, and you need to be ahead.
-Take Spotify for example: their competition is Google, Apple, and Amazon.
+Take Spotify for example: their competition is Google (learn how Google works), Apple, and Amazon.
 These are all insanely huge companies that could crush them, but thanks to ASD, Spotify manages to stand shoulder to shoulder with these giants.

 A lot of people fail to realise that ASD reduces risks by dividing projects into short iterations and thus allowing mistakes to be rectified in each stage of the project.